gbschroeder/ict4d-playbook/toolkits/computer-lab-rules.md

 ---
-title: Computer Lab Rules
+title: Computer lab rules
+description: Work with staff, teachers, or computer lab facilitators to develop computer lab rules and procedures for students and youth.
+section: toolkits
+layout: apps
+image: /img/digital-literacy-icon.svg
+tags: Computer Lab, ICT
+area: Digital Literacy
 ---

+This toolkit should help you get started for developing rules and policies for computer labs that you may begin or assist in.
+These are merely suggestions, and you'll want to adapt items to your local environment and for your students and teachers.

-## General
+### General Suggested Rules

-All computer users (students, teachers, and others) are expected to be responsible for their own behaviour on the computers, including the Internet.
+- All computer users (students, teachers, and others) are expected to be responsible for their own behaviour on the computers, including the Internet.
 Users are reminded that their actions can represent the entire school or computer center.
 This includes materials they choose to access, language they use, ideas they express, and other actions which they take.

-School computer labs are a place of learning and study.
+- School computer labs are a place of learning and study.

-Disruptive noise or behavior is disrespectful to other students using the lab.
+- Disruptive noise or behavior is disrespectful to other students using the lab.
 So that everyone can concentrate, noise must be kept to a minimum.
 Please do not let your phone ring, have conversations, or listen to music without headphones in the lab.

-This computer lab is for student and teacher use only
+- This computer lab is for student and teacher use only

-No food is permitted in the computer lab.
+- No food is permitted in the computer lab.
 Drinks are permitted only if they have a re-sealable lid and are placed on the floor.

-Unauthorized copying of software is illegal and not permitted.
+- Unauthorized copying of software is illegal and not permitted.

-Smoking, drinking, or eating in the lab can damage the equipment and attract insects or rodents.
+- Smoking, drinking, or eating in the lab can damage the equipment and attract insects or rodents.

-Please keep the lab neat; clean up any messes, use rubbish bins, and leave equipment and furniture properly arranged.
+- Please keep the lab neat; clean up any messes, use rubbish bins, and leave equipment and furniture properly arranged.

-Use of computer labs is a privilege.
+- Use of computer labs is a privilege.
 Any person not following the above rules may be denied use of the lab and access to computing resources.

+- Do not try to repair equipment yourself.
+If you encounter problems with equipment, you should report this to the lab supervisor.

-## Equal Access
+### Equal Access

 It is common that there are not enough computers for the number of people who want to use them (more users than computers).
-In order to ensure that everyone has some opportunity to use the computers, please limit computer use to one hour, if there are people waiting.
+In order to ensure that everyone has some opportunity to use the computers, you may want to have users limit computer use to a certain amount of time, for example one hour, if there are people waiting.

 In order to manage this process, please observe the following: